melissajclark/wp-content/plugins/codepress-admin-columns/readme.txt

 8. Posts Screen with custom fields.

 == Changelog ==

+= 2.5.6.2 =
+* [Fixed] Hotfix cleanup.

+= 2.5.6.1 =
+* [Fixed] Hotfix.
+Version 2.5.6 did not display the stored column settings, which has been hotfixed.

+= 2.5.6 =
+* [Fixed] Row actions are now only added to the first column when the primary column isn't available
+* [Fixed] The true/false field option for the Custom Field column will display a cross icon when the value is empty or zero

+= 2.5.5 =
+* [Improved] Columns with empty values will now display a dash symbol
+* [Fixed] Excerpt column: The label "Excerpt from content" will now only display when the post has content

+= 2.5.4.1 =
+* [Fixed] Columns can be marked as original, in case the default has been replaced by an ac-column

+= 2.5.4 =
+* [Fixed] Edit columns button will be positioned correctly on the Trash page
+* [Fixed] Obsolete images have been removed
+* [Fixed] Roles names column will display the available translation
+* [Fixed] Content type label (next to store settings) is displayed correctly when translations are loaded
+* [Fixed] After using quick edit the column values will be populated correctly again
+* [Fixed] WPML will correctly display it's "+" icons again.
+Make sure to add/remove the column.
+* [Improved Messages on the settings screen (when using restore columns) are now displayed directly above the columns
+* [Improved] Excerpt column will now display a label "excerpt from content" when the actual excerpt field is empty
+* [Added] New filter 'cac/get_posts/post_status' has been added to change post_status when using CPAC_Storage_model::get_posts()

 = 2.5.3 =
 * [Fixed] Fixes an issue with some 3rd party column not being visible